tugrul512bit/gpgpu-loadbalancerx/README.md

 # gpgpu-loadbalancerx
-Simple load-balancing library for balancing (gpugpu or other) workloads between gpus (or any devices) in a computer.
+Simple load-balancing library for balancing (gpugpu-type or other) workloads between gpus (or any devices) in a computer.
+On each run() call from LoadBalancerX instance, the work distribution becomes more fair (the faster GPU/CPU gets more work).
+Response time per run call is less than 100 microseconds so kernels that are sent to gpus should be taking enough time to benefit from run-time minimization optimization.

 ```C++
 std::vector<std::string> output(20);